Harvey Kushner: Long Island University

-Kushner posits that institutions of higher learning must keep up with the latest technologies in order to make their programs relevant, especially in the cyber world we live in today.
-He wrote, “The hallowed halls of academia must put aside its staid ways of operation and learn to quickly adapt to cyber technologies as they grow exponentially.
-Failure to do so will surely call into question the relevance of the academy in our technological age.”

-In addition to his innovative course development and his desire to meet technological progress head on, Dr. Kushner has always organized numerous symposia on national security and criminal justice topics to both educate and train the academic and professional communities alike.
-His administrative and creative pedagogical skills have prepared countless students for important careers in the fields of national security and criminal justice.
-His students have gone on to head, for example, the New York State’s Office of Public Safety after the September 11 attacks and one of the largest county police agencies in the United States, i.e., the Nassau County Police Department.
+In addition to his innovative course development and his desire to meet technological progress head on, Kushner has always organized numerous symposia on national security and criminal justice topics to both educate and train the academic and professional communities alike.
+His students have gone on to head, for example, the New York State's Office of Public Safety after the September 11 attacks and one of the largest county police agencies in the United States, i.e., the Nassau County Police Department.

-New York’s Law Enforcement Agencies
+New York's law enforcement agencies

-Prior to the September 11 attacks and continuing until today, Dr. Kushner advised, educated, and trained police personnel throughout the State of New York.
-He has held terrorism training seminars for law enforcement agencies within New York State including the New York State Association of Chiefs of Police, New York State Crime Prevention Coalition, Mid-Hudson Crime Prevention Association, Long Island Association of Crime Prevention Officers, New York State Park Police, New York State Police, Orangeburg Police Department, Nassau county Police Department, Suffolk County Police Department, Freeport Police Department, Rockville Centre Police Department, Old Brookville Police Department, Hempstead Police Department, Port Washington Police District to name a few.
-Kushner currency serves as the Education Advisor for the Nassau County Municipal Police Chiefs Association, a post he has held since 1991.
+Prior to the September 11 attacks and continuing until today, Kushner advised, educated, and trained police personnel throughout the State of New York.
+He has held terrorism training seminars for law enforcement agencies within New York State including the New York State Association of Chiefs of Police, New York State Crime Prevention Coalition, Mid-Hudson Crime Prevention Association, Long Island Association of Crime Prevention Officers, New York State Park Police, New York State Police, Orangeburg Police Department, Nassau Сounty Police Department, Suffolk County Police Department, Freeport Police Department, Rockville Centre Police Department, Old Brookville Police Department, Hempstead Police Department, Port Washington Police District to name a few.
+Kushner currently serves as the Education Advisor for the Nassau County Municipal Police Chiefs Association, a post he has held since 1991.